igor47/blog/posts/refrigerants.md

 ## GWP and the Kigali Amendment

-If you recall, one of the properties of a good refrigerant is it's ability to absorb and release heat.
+If you recall, one of the properties of a good refrigerant is its ability to absorb and release heat.
 Refrigerants continue to play this role even after they've been released into the atmosphere.
-In particular, they absorb and release heat in the form of infrared radiation, which is the same type of radiation that is absorbed and released by greenhouse gases like carbon dioxide and methane.
+In particular, they absorb and release heat in the form of infrared radiation, which is the same type of radiation that is absorbed and released by greenhouse gasses like carbon dioxide and methane.

 The heat-trapping ability of a greenhouse gas is measured by its global warming potential (GWP).
 The standard basis of comparison is the most common greenhouse gas, carbon dioxide (CO2), which has a GWP of 1.